Puppy Linux: Features

-Puppy Linux includes the ability to use a normal persistent updating environment on a write-once multisession CD/DVD that does not require a rewritable disc; this is a unique feature that sets it apart from other Linux distributions.
-While other distributions offer live CD versions of their operating systems, none offer a similar feature.
+Puppy Linux includes the ability to use a normal persistent updating environment on a write-once multisession CD/DVD that does not require a rewritable disc, which set Puppy Linux apart from other Linux distributions in 2008.

 Puppy's bootloader does not mount hard drives or connect to the network automatically.
 This ensures that a bug or even unknowingly incompatible software won't corrupt the contents of such devices.